KnowageLabs/Knowage-Documentation/installation-guide/python-installation.rst

 ================

 As for Python, also the R functionalities leverage on a standalone webservice, this time written in R. Take a look at the official R Project documentation and find out how to get R (https://www.r-project.org/).
+The official supported version is R >=3.5.1, but we recommend to use 3.6.x whenever it's possible.

 Install knowage-r webservice
 -------------------